8 Natural Ways To Reduce Unpleasant Cat Odor

 A sanitary trim removes excess hair around a cat’s back end so it doesn’t collect pee and poop.

-3. Clean Their Litter Box Regularly
+4. Clean Their Litterbox Regularly

 Scoop the box at least once a day, and clean it and change the litter weekly.

-4. Use A Covered Litterbox
+5. Use a Covered Litterbox

-6. Use Pet-Friendly Home Fragrances
+7. Use Pet-Friendly Home Fragrances

 Fragrances like reed diffusers or plug-ins can be good at masking the smell of pets.
 However, they can sometimes irritate the airways and might contain essential oils that are harmful to cats.
-Unless a product says it is pet-safe, it’s not worth taking any risks, so check the label and ingredients carefully.
-Even if it’s nontoxic, watch out for your cat sneezing or showing signs of breathing distress.
+Unless a product says it is pet-safe it’s not worth taking any risks, so check the label and ingredients carefully.
+Even if it’s non-toxic, watch out for your cat sneezing or showing signs of breathing distress.

-7. Clean Up After Any Accidents
+8. Clean Up After Any Accidents

 Enzymatic pet cleaners are specially formulated to eliminate all traces of odor.

 If your cat vomits or passes urine or feces on the carpet or any other home furnishings, it’s important to clean it as quickly as possible.
 Absorb any excess with a paper towel or an old rag, then use a pet-safe enzyme cleaner spray bottle and let it soak in.
+Once the area is clean and dry, you can also sprinkle some bicarbonate (baking soda) to absorb any odors, then hoover it afterward.
+Always remember to keep your cat away from any areas that you’re treating to prevent harming them.

-8. Remove Hair
+9. Remove Hair

-Vacuuming is a crucial part of keeping your home free from pet smells.
+Hoovering is a crucial part of keeping your home free from pet smells.
 It might seem like a full-time job, but regular vacuuming will remove pet hair from the environment and keep your home smelling fresh.

 Frequently Asked Questions